telerik/xaml-docs/controls/radspreadsheet/howto/customize-row-column-headers.md

 >tipYou can download a runnable project of the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), the example is listed as __Spreadsheet / CustomRowAndColumnHeadings__.

+## States of the Row and Column Headings

+The headings of the rows and columns have different states.
+You can use these states to apply different styles of the items depending on whether they appear in selection.
+This section will describe the possible states of the headings in RadSpreadsheet.

+* **HeadingState**: It is property of the RowColumnHeadingBase type.
+It is an enum type and could have the following values:
+	* **Normal**: The heading is not included in any selection.

+	* **Selected**: A cell from the row/column appears in a selection.

+	* **FullySelected**: All the cells included in the row/column are selected.

+* **SelectAllControlState**: This is property of the SelectAllControl and determines whether this control is selected.
+It is an enum type and could have the following values:

+	* **Normal**: The control is not selected.

+	* **Selected**: The control is selected.

 # See Also